 As mentioned, partnering with finance to proactively flag rogue spend in expense audits nips it in the bud.
 Managers will be more cautious about approving maverick purchases if it triggers extra scrutiny.

-3. Partner with department heads to surface evolving software needs:
+3. Partner with department heads:

 Foster open lines of communication with different teams to understand their emerging software requirements.
 Position IT as a collaborative partner in evaluating and acquiring tools to meet their needs.

-4. Build flexibility into your tech stack to accommodate different use cases:
+4. Build flexibility into your tech stack:

 Design your approved SaaS ecosystem to be adaptable to a range of needs.
 Focus on tools that are modular and extensible.
 Look for opportunities to consolidate point solutions into platforms.